Crowd Counting with Decomposed Uncertainty: Experiments

 \subsubsection{Results}

-The results in Tables \ref{Shanghai_table}, \ref{UCF_table}, \ref{UCSD_table}, and \ref{UCF-QNRF_table} show that our proposed method is within the top two performers for all of the benchmark datasets we consider.
-Comparing with the methods with publicly available code or validation by a third party, our method achieves the lowest MAE (the highest count accuracy) across all datasets.
+The results in Table \ref{Shanghai_table} show that our proposed method is within the top two performers (highlighted in bold) for almost all the benchmark datasets we consider.
+One thing to note is that our uncertainty quantification framework is not limited to the proposed architecture, but is potentially adaptable to the other state of art architecture (as shown in the ablation study).